vercre/vc/README.md

 # Vercre

-Issuance, Holder, and Verification libraries for use in `OpenID` Verifiable Credentials solutions.
+Issuance and Verification libraries for use in `OpenID` Verifiable Credentials solutions.

 > [!CAUTION]
 >